Skip to main content

 You can also target a specific table, schema, or apply a filter via query parameters.
 See Connection URL Reference for all supported query parameters.

-This is different from Import from URL, which fills in the connection form so you can review and save.
-Direct URL opening skips the form entirely and connects right away.
+This is different from Import from URL…, which opens the form so you can review and save.
+Direct URL opening skips the form entirely.

 FieldDescription